Carolina Bristle Mallow

 MallowCarolinaBristleNA_Map

 It's not a plant one adds to salads nor is there any record of anyone cooking it.
-It's only common use is to make a refreshing cold tea by soaking the shredded leaves in water for a couple of hours, staining, then serving over ice.
+Its only common use is to make a refreshing cold tea by soaking the shredded leaves in water for a couple of hours, staining, then serving over ice.
+This tea was drank by Natives and settlers to fight overheating as there's some suggestions that it lowers the initial sweating temperature of its drinkers.
+The sooner one starts sweating, the more heat they can dump from their body as long as they are drinking enough water to stay well hydrated.

 Don't mistake young, toxic Creeping Buttercup (Ranunculus repens) for Carolina Bristle Mallow.
 Creeping Buttercup leaves have deeper clefts and a shinier, light-green color growing up from a single taproot.
 Remember, Carolina Bristle Mallow puts roots down anywhere its stems touch soil.
 If you aren't sure what you have, wait a few weeks to see how the plant grows.
 If it develops yellow flowers and sharply cleft leaves it's the toxic Creeping Buttercup.